wtsi-hgi/weaver/README.md

 3. Copy `config.example.yml` to `config.yml` and enter database credentials into `config.yml`
 4. Run `docker-compose up -d` in the repository directory

-You should be able to find the apps running on `http://localhost/weaver` and `http://localhost/spaceman`.
+You should be able to find the apps running on `http://localhost/weaver`

 ## Setting up locally with RStudio
 Do steps 1 to 3 as above, then open app.R in RStudio and run the app.